ugoproto/ugo_py_doc/docs/Datetime.md

 =========================
 ```

-Set a datetime and convert it.
+Set a date-time and convert it.

 ```python
 # ...